 TWSBI’s current pricing structure ranges from $30 to $75.
-The ECO is TWSBI’s new entry-level model, priced at $31.99 shipped via Amazon (under $30 once you account for tax and shipping).
-Both the standard model Diamond 580 and the Mini cost $55; the TWSBI Classic also costs $55; the 580AL (featured in this review) costs $65; the 580 Rose Gold costs $74; and the Vac 700 (a vacuum filling pen) costs $70.
+The ECO is TWSBI’s new entry-level model.
+Next up is the standard model Diamond 580, the Mini, the TWSBI Classic, the 580AL (featured in this review); and the Vac 700 (a vacuum filling pen).
 TWSBI’s now-discontinued Micarta pen was priced at $100, making it the most expensive pen TWSBI offered.

 Note: the 580AL in orange is no longer offered.
-The 580AL is, however, available in standard aluminum and purple aluminum (in the process of being discontinued).
+The 580AL is, however, available in standard aluminum.
 I wonder what color they will issue next?
 The long-rumored "Vac Mini" should also arrive this year.

 TWSBI nibs are generally of high quality, especially since they switched to custom JoWo nibs a few years back.
 Apart from a Vac 700 I owned a few years back, none of my pens have required adjustment to the nibs, though I have had some custom-ground to cursive italic and architect's points.
 Actually, one of my favorite things about TWSBI pens is the ability to swap nibs.
 You can save a lot of money by purchasing one TWSBI pen with some spare nib units and having those nib units customized--depending on how many spare nibs you carry, it's like four pens in one!